 Centauro II 120/105mm Leonardo Iveco 8x8 MGS

-Mobile Gun System - Wheeled Fire Support Armored Vehicle from Italy
+Mobile Gun System - Wheeled Fire Support Armored Vehicle - Italy

 The Centauro II was developed and is produced by the Italian Iveco-Oto Melara Consortium (CIO).
 The vehicle was unveiled in June 2016 during the defense exhibition Eurosatory in Paris, France.
 The Centauro II represents the logical evolution, being armed with a third-generation 120/45 mm gun, with an integrated muzzle brake and semi-automatic loading system.
 The weapon system provides firepower equivalent to that of most modern main battle tanks and is capable of firing all the latest generations of 120 mm, NATO APFSDS, and multi-role MP munitions.